Equipment for pressure cooking : Food Combining Hay Diet

 The pressure cooker also has a trivet, which is used inside the cooker to keep foods out of the liquid necessary to produce steam.
 Vegetables, for instance, are not cooked in water but in steam, and only a small amount of water is needed.Other foods, like steamed puddings, might burn if allowed contact with the bottom of the cooker, so they too can be stood on the trivet.

 Some pressure cookers have baskets or separators which can be fitted inside the cooker in order to cook several different foods at once.
-For instance, turnips may be laid on the trivet and the separators rested on top, each containing different vegetables.
+For instance, turnips may be laid on the trivet and the separators rested on top, two containing different vegetables and one with meat.

 If you live over 2,000 feet above sea-level, the cooking must be calculated differently.
-Again, follow the manufacturer's instructions but in most cases the time will be increased by one minute for every thousand feet and it may be recommended that you simply use a different weight.
+Again, follow the manufacturer's instructions but in most cases the time will not be increased by more than one minute for every thousand feet and it may be recommended that you simply use a different weight.

 Average times for foods cooked in the pressure cooker